Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

 .. admonition:: Exercise 5

     Copy and modify your vector-program such that you calculate the scalar product and the vector product in subroutines.
+Call the subroutines from the main program and print the results.
     Notice that if you give descriptive names to your subroutines, the structure of the main program is much easier to understand.
-You therein describe what you do, not how you do it.

 Application
 -----------